project-hadron/discovery-capability/docs/source/introduction/overview.rst

 What is Project Hadron?
 -----------------------
+Unfortunately, 85% of data science projects fail due to a lack of the ability to retrieve the right features from a data pipeline, and communicate with a broadly skilled audience.
+Similar can be found within data provisioning for Data Lakes executing business driven analysis.

+**Project Hadron** is a data preprocessing and data processing pipeline.
+It is a comprehensive set of tools to build improved and targeted features of interest.
+It manages data sourcing and persistence and captures discovery activities that provide a better shared environment and insight into idea generation.

-Unfortunately, 85% of data science projects fail due to a lack of understanding of the real business problem.
-Likewise similar is found within data provisioning for Data Lakes executing business driven analysis.
-This is usually because of poor communication between data scientists, data engineers and business teams, resulting in a disconnect between the three groups.
-Project Hadron has been built to bridge the gap between these groups providing comprehensive reporting and derive meaningful information that can be used for decision-making or further analysis.
+Additionally the low success rate of projects is  exacerbated by poor communication between data scientists, data engineers and business stakeholders, resulting in a disconnect between the three groups.

+**Project Hadron** has been built to bridge the gap between these groups providing comprehensive reporting and derive meaningful information that can be used for decision-making or further analysis.

-Having the ability to derive meaningful information from a data processing pipeline is fundamental for making informed decisions, solving problems, optimizing resource allocation and predicting future trends.
+Project Hadron, as a data processing pipeline is fundamental for making informed and timely decisions, solving problems, optimizing resource allocation and predicting future trends.
 Project Hadron gives this robust and reusable, comprehensive solution with a light footprint and is built in-house allowing flexibility and retained knowledge.

 What are its methodologies and architecture?
 --------------------------------------------